dinravAMZ/CAST-Mainframe-Workshop/content/_index.md

 ## Workshop Objectives

-In this workshop, you will learn how to use CAST Imaging to navigate the technical architecture of custom applications, helping you to determine how to integrate AWS services in a rapid and safe way.
+In this workshop, you will learn how to use CAST Imaging to navigate the technical architecture of Mainframe applications, helping you to determine how to modernize them to and on AWS in a faster and safer way.

 {{% notice info %}}
-This workshop will cover the consumption of CAST Imaging dashboard through practical exercises utilizing existing applications and highlighting the benefits of CAST insights in Application Modernization context.
+This workshop will cover the consumption of CAST Imaging dashboard through practical exercises utilizing existing applications and highlighting the benefits of CAST insights in Mainframe Modernization context.
 This workshop will not cover the production of CAST Imaging dashboard involving the reverse-engineering of the application source code.
 {{% /notice %}}